 The Golf Management option within the Recreation, Park, and Tourism Management major provides preparation for a career as a golf course professional.
 A verified golf handicap is required for admission to this program offered through the College of Health and Human Development.
 For more information, please contact Burch Wilkes of the Golf Management Program at 814-865-7034.

-If you did not graduate from high school and earned a GED, regardless of your age or the time that has passed since high school, official high school transcripts through the last year you completed AND an official GED transcript are required.
+If you did not graduate from high school and earned a GED, official high school transcripts through the last year you completed AND an official GED transcript are required.

 All high school and GED transcripts must be sent directly to Penn State from the high school (educational institution of origin) or GED testing center to be considered official.
 Students can obtain their official GED through the Department of Education in the state from which the GED was received.

 Adult learners are required to send a GED transcript only.
 Please review Penn State’s definition of an adult learner.